Hellboy Is Just Like Stranger Things Meets Deadpool

 This isn't the first time Hellboy has graced the big screen.
 Guillermo del Toro made two Hellboy films in 2004 and 2008 (and had hoped of making a third) with Sons of Anarchy's Ron Perlman in the lead role.

 Now, it's Harbour's turn to see red.
-Check out the trailer below and catch Hellboy in Canadian theatres in April 2019.
+Check out the trailer below and catch Hellboy in theaters on April 12, 2019.

 Advertisement